fitchtech/azure-devops/docs/steps/deploy/armTemplate.md

 ## Parallel Deployment of ARM Templates

-This pattern would deploy each of the templates in the armTemplates list parallelly with multiple job.
+This pattern would deploy each of the templates in the armTemplates list parallelly with multiple jobs.

 ```yml
 name: $(Build.Repository.Name)_$(Build.SourceVersion)_$(Build.SourceBranchName) # name is the format for $(Build.BuildNumber)